okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 ## Add MFA with a mandatory second factor

-You can modify the application's authentication policy to require the user to have a second factor enabled for authentication.
+You can modify the app's authentication policy to require the user to have a second factor enabled for authentication.
 In this example, use the phone authenticator.

 > **Note:** Your Okta org may have different authenticators enabled by default.